 Change can be disruptive, so you need to make sure the people around you are supportive.
 Explain to friends and loved ones that you don't want them to bring goodies, snacks or unhealthy things around.
 If you're in a relationship, ask your partner to participate with you in your fitness activities.

-To stay motivated, write down the long-term benefits of achieving your fitness goals on a pocket sized card.
+To stay motivated, write down the long-term benefits of achieving your fitness goals on a pocket-sized card.
 This is the list you need to pull out every time you want to cheat.
-Tempted by a burger and fries?
+Are you tempted by a burger and fries?
 Pull out that card and remind yourself that you're losing fat to have more energy, live longer and look better.

 Every time you successfully accomplish a goal, reward yourself.
 Buy a new piece of clothing, go to a healthy dinner with friends or treat yourself to a massage.
 Just make sure your celebrations don't undo the achievements you've made.